DuoStream/Duo/README.md

 Just keep in mind that you'll have to re-start Steam after enabling Steam Input for Xinput.

 Should you have no need for gamepad segregation at all (which is the case if you can guarantee that there will never be more than one gamepad-compatible game running at a time), feel free to disable this feature via the Duo Manager.

+## Lifting the NVENC encoder limitations on NVidia GPUs
+The full version of Duo supports hosting multiple instances, but is, ultimately, still limited by however many concurrent hardware encoder sessions your GPU allows.

+For consumer grade NVidia GPUs this ranges anywhere from 2 to 5 concurrent hardware encoder sessions, but is, ultimately, an artificial limitation in the GPU driver which can be lifted.

+This requires modifying the driver's nvencodeapi64.dll file [as described here](https://github.com/keylase/nvidia-patch).

 ## Downloads
 - [Free version](https://github.com/DuoStream/Duo/raw/main/Duo.exe)